I was ten when it happened.

-Father said she had gone to heaven, in her sleep.
+Father said she had gone to heaven in her sleep.

-After grandma passed, father created a room for us at his office.
+After grandma passed, father created a room for us in his office.
 The room held a big twin sofa, a table, and a TV with an adjourning bathroom.
 We went there every day after school and returned home with him.

-Even though our house shared the same fence with his office, he couldn’t bear to let us out of his sight.
+Even though our house shared the same fence with his office, he couldn’t bear to let us out of sight.

 He even bought her a puppy.

 I do not remember her calling on our birthdays either.
 She was gone, but father did his best to fill her space in our lives.